 What about premarital agreements?

-Persons who are planning to be married can prepare a written premarital agreement that says that certain property will remain separate property even after the marriage.
+People planning to marry can prepare a written premarital agreement that says that certain property will remain separate property even after the marriage.
 Unless there is a will that states who will get the property, the property mentioned in the premarital agreement will not go to the surviving spouse.

 What is a joint tenancy?